Micaela Colley, Executive Director

 Cathleen McCluskey, Communications & Outreach AssociateContact: firstname.lastname@example.org

 Cathleen McCluskey is the communications and outreach associate for OSA.
 She is a graduate of The Evergreen State College in Olympia, Washington where she studied Agricultural Systems Analysis, coordinated food sovereignty campaigns, and organized for federal-level public engagement regarding issues of market concentration in the agriculture sector.
-Cathleen supports all OSA communications, leads the organization’s design work, and coordinates the biennial Organic Seed Growers Conference.
+Cathleen supports all OSA communications, leads the organization’s design work, and organizes the biennial Organic Seed Growers Conference.
 She lives in the San Juan Islands where she helps run the Orcas Island Seed Library and plays a mean clarinet with the community band.

-Laurie McKenzie, Research & Education Assistant
+Laurie McKenzie, Research & Education Associate, Northwest Region

-Laurie McKenzie is research and education assistant for OSA.
+Laurie McKenzie is the research and education assistant for OSA.
 She holds a master’s degree in plant breeding and genetics from Oregon State University, where her research focused on breeding for organic systems.
 Laurie has over 10 years of experience in the organic farming and seed world, having spent considerable time doing both production and direct marketing.
 At OSA Laurie is involved in coordinating field work for breeding and variety trial projects, writing educational guides and materials, and co-teaching on-farm workshops.
-She lives in Port Townsend, Washington where she can often be found rowing out on the bay and frolicking on the beach with her dog.
+She lives in Port Townsend, Washington, where she can often be found rowing out on the bay and frolicking on the beach with her dog.

 Jennifer Turney, Financial Manager